raftAtGit/Chainvayler/README.md

 almost __transparently__.

 _Chainvayler_ requires neither implementing special interfaces nor extending from special classes nor a backing relational database.
-Only some _@Annotations_ and conforming a few rules is necessary.
+Only some _@Annotations_ and conforming a few rules is necessary. _Chainvayler_ does its magic by instrumentation (injecting bytecode) of Java classes.

 Either _replication_ or _persistence_ can be disabled independently.
 If _replication_ is disabled, you will have locally persisted POJOs.
 If _persistence_ is disabled, you will have your POJOs replicated over JVMs possibly spreading over multiple nodes.
 If both _replication_ and _persistence_ is disabled, well you will only have _Chainvayler_'s overhead ;)

 I've found the idea really promising, so went ahead and made a PoC implementation.